likelet/IDEA/README.md

   install.packages("devtools")
 devtools::install_github("likelet/IDEA")
 ```
-The above command can automaticly install the several dependencies which allows user skipping some installation steps; However, the shinyBS package would be latest version which would be incompatible. user can remove it and reinstall the right version;
+The above command can automaticly install the several dependencies which allows users skippin some installation steps; However, the shinyBS package would be latest version which will result in incompatible with IDEA.
+User can remove it and reinstall the right version to avoid this;
-If you have installed dependencies mannually, you can install IDEA pakcage alone with following command :
+Alternately, if you have installed dependencies manually, you can then install IDEA pakcage alone with following command :
 ```
 if (!require("devtools"))
   install.packages("devtools")